What is Dissociation? Signs, Symptoms, and Treatment

 Struggling to regain control and stay present within yourself is not something to be ashamed of.
 Difficult and upsetting experiences happen to us all, but they don't have to define us.

 These experiences don't have to derail your life.
 They don't need to make you feel like you have no control over your actions.
-With the right treatment, we can emerge triumphant in the face of dissociative disorders.
+Resolvve provides low-cost therapy options that could help.
+If you’re ready to make the next step, book a free consultation today.

 **Please note, this article is not therapy or a replacement for it.
 Engaging with it does not constitute a therapeutic relationship of any kind with the writer.
 Please seek professional help if needed.**